⌘+k ctrl+k

 regexp_extract(string, pattern[, group = 0][, options])

-Description If string contains the regexp pattern, returns the capturing group specified by optional parameter group.
+Description If string contains the regexp pattern, returns the capturing group specified by optional parameter group; otherwise, returns the empty string.
 The group must be a constant value.
 If no group is given, it defaults to 0.
 A set of optional options can be set.

 Example regexp_extract('abc', '([a-z])(b)', 1)